schemaorg/schemaorg/README.md

 Software
 ========

 For most collaborators, all you need to know about the software is how to run it.

+The objective of the software is to create a static copy of the Schema.org site, including potential local changes, to inspect and run behind a simple web server on a local system for testing.
+In the same way that a production release is deployed to a cloud server, your local version could then be deployed to a virtual machine in gCloud to enable collaboration with others.

+Full instructions are available in [SOFTWARE_README.md](SOFTWARE_README.md) explaining how to create the initial local copy to work with, then evolve with any changes test out.

-Essentially you will need to have Python version 3.6 or above.
+Essentially you will need to have a Linux-like (inc  Mac) environment loaded with Python version 3.6 or above.
 You can then make test builds of schema.org running on your own machine accessible as http://localhost:8080/ or else post them on appspot.com for collaboration.
 See the [Appengine documentation](https://cloud.google.com/appengine/docs) for details of the relevant gcloud commands.

-More information about the software is also available in [SOFTWARE_README.md](SOFTWARE_README.md).
+More detailed information about the software and is use is available in [SOFTWARE_README.md](SOFTWARE_README.md).

 See also notes in the wiki: https://github.com/schemaorg/schemaorg/wiki/Contributing